top of page

 1. whatever you choose, coincidence chooses you

 We like things to be predictable and plannable, but without divine skills those attributes are above our paygrade.
 We’re merely overengineering a cage to capture the mirage of a controllable life.
 Life can, does, and will change from one moment to the next without us having a say in it, and I’ve learned that in the softest and hardest ways.
-Here’s the key to survival in an inherently chaotic world:
+Here’s the key to survival in an inherently chaotic and wild world:

 read on